Fady2024/Watch_it/README.md

 3. **Team Members**
    Thank you for your collaboration, dedication, and contributions to the success of the WATCH IT system.

-4. **Peers and Testers**
-   Thank you for your valuable insights and constructive feedback during the testing phase.

 Thank you to everyone who supported us in making this project a success!